Nishukumari1996/starter-hugo-academic/content/home/experience.md

   location = "Bangalore, India"
   date_start = "2018-05-01"
   date_end = "2018-07-01"
-  description = Tribological behavior of Al6063 –Mild Steel tribo pair."""
+  description = """
   * **Advisor:** [Satish Vasu Kailas, Tribology Lab, Indian Institute of Science, Bangalore, India](https://mecheng.iisc.ac.in/people/satish-v-kailas/)
+  * Tribological behavior of Al6063 –Mild Steel tribo pair.
   * Investigated the effects of various rubbing conditions that results in various wear and lubrication aspects of Aluminium and Mild Steel tribo-pair.
   * Worked with Computer-Aided Designing tools such as AutoCAD, Ansys etc. and learned to perform experiments on Tribometer, Raman Spectroscopy, Scanning Electron Microscope, etc."""